unorthodox-paradox/omsi-2_uchill/docs/2_installation_integration.md

 #### 2.2.2.2&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Copying vehicle-specific files

-While not strictly necessary, it is for your own convenience recommended that, as a precaution, you make copies of the following files pertaining to the targeted vehicle:
+While not strictly necessary, it is, as a precaution and for your own convenience, recommended that you make copies of the following files pertaining to the targeted vehicle:
 * The vehicle's `.bus` file, directly under `<target vehicle>`.
 * The vehicle's *main* script, usually residing at `<target vehicle>\<script dir>\<main script>`.
 If in doubt regarding the `<script dir>` and `<main script>` path name components, refer to the `.bus` file.
 * The vehicle's sound configuration file, located at `<target vehicle>\<sound dir>\<sound file>`.
 If in doubt regarding the `<sound dir>` and `<sound file>` path name components, refer to the `.bus` file.

 #### 2.2.2.3&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Modifying the `.bus` file

-In your copy of the `.bus` file, perform the following steps:
+In your copy of the `.bus` file, perform the following tasks:

 1. Modify the second string following the `[friendlyname]` keyword to help you identify the modified version of the vehicle in-game later on.
 1. In the `[varnamelist]` section, replace any entries pertaining to the vehicle's cooling / heating script(s) with: